-2019 Eastern Bering Sea (EBS) shelf survey biomass was added to the linear regression used to determine estimates of AI survey biomass in years when no AI survey occurred; this updated survey biomass index was added to the assessment model for 1982-2019.
+2019 Eastern Bering Sea shelf survey biomass was added to the linear regression used to determine estimates of AI survey biomass in years when no AI survey occurred; this updated survey biomass index was added to the assessment model for 1982-2019.

 1999 and 2018-2019 survey age composition data were added to the model.